pranoy8205/RISC-V-Single-Cycle-Processor/README.md

 ## How to Run

-1. Compile all Verilog files
-2. Update the program.mem file with the hexcode of your instructions
+1. Update the program.mem file with the hexcode of your instructions
-3. Run simulation using Icarus Verilog
-4. Open waveform using GTKWave
+2. Compile all verilog files using the command "iverilog -o sim_out Single_Cycle_top_tb.v top_cpu_single_core.v"
+3. Then enter the next command "vvp sim_out", this will create a .vcd file to view the waveform
+4. To view this waveform run the command "gtkwave top_cpu_single_core.vcd" ,
+5. Now add the signals from the left pane to view the waveform

 ## Results